cbeauhilton/beauhilton.com/humility_talk.md

 his anger hot,
 his will and commitment struggling.

+We'll read part of his psalm, because it's great, and because it's the one part where Nephi identifies himself as the villain in the story.
+Then, when rereading the Nephis or any other scripture, see if we can identify lessons by seeing to the hearts of the villains, and then finding our own hearts within them.
+What would the Psalm of Laman look like?
+What would our own psalms look like?

 "Nevertheless, notwithstanding the great goodness of the Lord, in showing me his great and marvelous works, my heart exclaimeth: O wretched man that I am!